RolandDreger/indesign-uxp-scripting/what_is_new.md

 ### Passing Script Arguments

 InDesign 18.4 onward: Arguments/parameters can be passed to UXP scripts.
-Read more here → [Passing Arguments](https://developer.adobe.com/indesign/uxp/recipes/arguments/)
+Read more in the article [Passing Arguments](https://developer.adobe.com/indesign/uxp/recipes/arguments/)

 <table>
 	<tbody>